ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 A network snapshot records:

-- The state of the network at the moment of the initialization of the snapshot.
+- The state of the network at the time the snapshot was taken.

 - All service logs; logs used internally by the IP Fabric system as well as a log of commands issued to every network device.